Introductory computer science sequences FAQ

 • CSCI 1133 (Introduction to Computing and Programming Concepts) AND CSCI 2081

-• Only accepted for the data science major or the computer science minor; this combination is not acceptable for computer science majors.
+• This is only accepted for the data science major or the computer science minor; this combination is not acceptable for computer science majors.

 • CSCI 1901 AND CSCI 1902